 What are the symptoms of TMJ disorder?

 There are a number of symptoms that can be pointing towards TMJ disorder.
 Symptoms may include an uncomfortable feeling when biting down, pain in or around the ear, migraines or other versions of headaches and aches in the neck, bruxism (grinding of teeth), tenderness of the jaw, or a clicking or popping noise when opening or closing the mouth.

 Other TMJ symptoms:

 - Tooth sensitivity (especially to hot or cold temperatures)

 - Inability to bite all the way down

 - Limited ability to open mouth

 - Tinnitus (ringing in ears) or muffled sensation in ears

 - Gum recession or bone loss around the teeth

-Dr. Beougher has advanced dental training relating to TMJ and is dedicated to using the least invasive method possible to achieve comfort and regain normal functioning for his patients.
+At Willow Bend Dental, Dr. Beougher has advanced dental training relating to TMJ.
+Being an experienced TMJ dentist in Plano, he is dedicated to using the least invasive method possible to achieve comfort and regain normal functioning for his patients.
 Depending on the nature and severity of an individual’s condition, appropriate therapies can vary widely.
 The best first step is to schedule a consultation if you think you might suffer from TMJ.